natashaclerkin/fiid-memory-game-MS2/README.md

 - Increase customer acquisition.
 - To increase brand recognition and follower engagement.
 - Make the brand stand out from the swarm of plant-based companies during Veganuary
-- Target a younger audience who have more disponsible income such as millennials.
+- Target a younger audience who have more disposible income such as millennials.

 **The customer goals of this website are:**